 What parents are placing inside their babies' cribs is raising red flags among U.S. officials and consumer advocacy groups, the Wall Street Journal reports.
-While new crib manufacturing standards are going to take effect in June, the federal rules don't cover the risks of bedding and toys for infants younger than 1, according to the article.

 When envisioning a nursery, most people picture a crib adorned with baby bedding.
 After all, most crib bedding sets are sold with sheets, quilts, pillows bumpers and matching bedskirts included.

 However, from 2002 to 2004, "241 children under age 5 died in incidents involving nursery products.
 About 40 percent of the deaths involved cribs, with soft bedding cited as the leading contributing factor," MSNBC reports.
 The article quotes the CPSC saying that many of the children suffocated when lying facedown on pillows or other bedding.

 In reality, you will only need a fitted crib sheet until your baby starts to move.
 When your infant hits that milestone, use a breathable crib bumper.
 Check out our Nursery Know-How page for more ideas on setting up a baby's room that you'll love.
 Also, browse through our Safe Sleep page to read up on sleep safety and your baby.